-Of course, these changes or most of them, should not surprise us.
-Our society is better educated and more inquisitive.
-It is daily bombarded with news and information, views and comment to an extent only made possible by the technological advances in the distribution of information.
+In all Commonwealth countries, our societies are better educated and more inquisitive.
+They are daily bombarded with news and information, views and comment to an extent only made possible by the technological advances in the distribution of information.
 In short, in a fast-changing society, we have a better educated citizenry, liable to question received wisdom and accepted values to a degree that would have been unthinkable in previous generations.
-Rapid political changes in most countries of the common law world raise community expectations of improvement in society, including in its legal system and economic system.
+Rapid political changes in most countries of the Commonwealth of Nations raise community expectations of improvement in society, including in its legal system.
 It is vital that these phenomena should be thoroughly understood by lawyers and lawmakers.
 Indeed, it is vital that they should be understood by all.
 Not only do they help to explain the challenge to long-established laws and institutions.
 They also justify many of the questions which are now being asked about the defects in our substantive laws and procedures.